orizens/orizens.com/src/pages/blog/2018-07-31-ngrx-scrolling-ino-dom-element-and-components-communication.md

   - architecture
 ---

-My open source app, [Echoes Player](http://github.com/orizens/echoes-player), allows to consume and create a &#8220;now" playlist - where you can queue media to the playlist that is currently playing.
-A somewhat not too visible feature in [Echoes](http://echoesplayer.com) is the ability to &#8220;reveal" the now playing track in the playlist.
+My open source app, [Echoes Player](http://github.com/orizens/echoes-player), allows to consume and create a "now" playlist - where you can queue media to the playlist that is currently playing.
+A somewhat not too visible feature in [Echoes](http://echoesplayer.com) is the ability to "reveal" the now playing track in the playlist.
 This article shows how I integrated ngrx, angular's ng-for and the DOM's scrollTo feature to support the functionality for this feature.<!--more-->

-## Now Playlist &#8220;Reveal" Feature
+## Now Playlist "Reveal" Feature

-As a consumer of Echoes Player, I have found it useful to find the active now playing media in the &#8220;now playlist" component.
+As a consumer of Echoes Player, I have found it useful to find the active now playing media in the "now playlist" component.

-Interacting with DOM in Angular is usually achieved with the &#8220;Renderer2" service - that is considered to be one of the best practices, exposing one solid api to interact with the view - let it be DOM or other.
+Interacting with DOM in Angular is usually achieved with the "Renderer2" service - that is considered to be one of the best practices, exposing one solid api to interact with the view - let it be DOM or other.

-The &#8220;reveal" functionality is tied to the &#8220;NOW PLAYING" title, above the list of all tracks (where it also indicate the amount of total tracks in the current playlist".
+The "reveal" functionality is tied to the "NOW PLAYING" title, above the list of all tracks (where it also indicate the amount of total tracks in the current playlist".
 An active track is marked with a colored right border - depending on the applied theme - this color is matched to the primary color (blue, orange or yellow).

 Simply put - Clicking this title will scroll the playlist to the active track (when possible).